 By highlighting the simple things in a low friction way we have built a culture of celebrating success, building and sustaining our customer first focus and ensuring that the team knows that their small results matter.

 At HireVue we celebrate success, not just of the major renewal wins, but customer feedback on the journey.
 When I joined the team I asked that everyone post the top three activities for the week and the top three results from last week in our open Chatter group.
-This exposed the broader team to what everyone was working on and drove visibility to leadership of our focus and results.
+This exposed the broader team to what everyone was working on and drove visibility to the leadership of our focus and results.
 It also had the benefit of creating an environment where everyone could visit and check in weekly.
 We have been using this group for “shout outs” which are quick highlights of team success.
 Sometimes these are renewal wins, but more often, and an important ongoing focus, is highlighting simple customer success, doing the right thing on small issues that drive bigger opportunities and customer satisfaction.
 Recently I highlighted a CSM who had received some positive feedback from a customer on walking them through their NPS report.
 The process of walking them through their data and making recommendations had led to change that drove positive progress the following month.

-Creating value through a customer success team requires having a strong foundation of process, data based decision making and celebrating success along the way.
+Creating value through a customer success team requires having a strong foundation of process, data-based decision making, and celebrating success along the way.